Roiqk7/Terminal-Chess/docs/scenes.md

 ### `h`

 `h` is usually used as the help key to display the help menu.
-Not every scene has this key binding but the ones where you would expect to see a help menu do.
+Every scene has this key binding but not every scene has a custom help menu.
+So you may be redirected to the main help menu.

 ### `q`

-`q` is usually used as `esc` key to go back to the previous menu or to quit the game.
+`q` is usually used as `esc` key.
+It serves as universal key to go back to where you were or to exit a menu.
 Every scene has this key binding.

 ### `x`